5l1v3r1/checkbox.js/README.md

 <script src="checkbox.3.0.0.js"></script>
 ```

-Now you can instantiate a checkbox as follows:
+Now you can create a checkbox from JavaScript as follows:

 ```javascript
 var checkbox = new window.checkboxjs.Checkbox();